It’s the most wonderful time of the year! No, not Christmas… tax refund season!

 Project #5: Give Your Floors a Facelift

 Installing new floors can significantly improve the value of your home.
 Many potential buyers desire hardwood floors when house hunting.
-If your floors are damaged, repairing them is an absolute must, according to ninety-one percent of real estate agents surveyed.
+If your floors are damaged, repairing them is an absolute must.

 If hardwood floors are not a realistic option, consider shampooing your carpets to remove dirt and stains.
 A professional carpet treatment adds roughly $1000-15000 to the value of your home.